developer-program/engineering-track/docs/cypress/installation.md

 1. Create a new project folder, install and run Cypress example files
 2. Configure Cypress to ignore test in the examples
-3. Set Up eslint and check there are no more eslint errors related to cypress